Catnip (Nepeta cataria) at a glance

-Chewing, licking and head shaking
+- Chewing, licking and head shaking

-Chin and cheek rubbing
+- Chin and cheek rubbing

-Head rolling and body rubbing
+- Head rolling and body rubbing

 Additional responses may include stretching, drooling, jumping, licking, aggression, and hyperactivity.
-Sniffing produces the high; it is believed that cats chew or eat catnip it is to bruise the leaves, thereby releasing more of the nepetalactone.
+Sniffing produces the high; it is believed that cats chew or eat catnip to bruise the leaves, thereby releasing more of the nepetalactone.

-The high produced will usually last between five and ten minutes, followed by a one hour period where the cat remains unaffected by catnip.
+The high produced will usually last between five and ten minutes, followed by a one-hour period where the cat remains unaffected by catnip.